Rising-Stars-by-Sunshine/STATS201_Yiwei_PS1/Literature/Readme.md

 ### 2. Research Question:

-- The primary research question of this study is: *Can machine learning methods effectively predict gold price changes based on historical data, macroeconomic indicators, and market sentiment?*
+- The primary research question of this study is: *Can machine learning methods effectively predict gold price changes based on CPI*

 ### 3. Application Scenarios: